hulucc/hackManager/README.md

     print h.threads # returns dictionary, with the keys being the individual threads id's.

 ####Retrieving the list of imported DLLs(libraries).
 > You can retrieve the list of loaded(imported) DLLs(libraries) within' the process by accessing the `module_base_dict` global variable.
-The `module_base_dict` is a dictionary with the keys being the module names and the values being their base address.
+The `module_base_dict` is a dictionary with the keys being the module names and the values being their base addresses.

     from hackManager.hack import Hack